king56008/E---Agent-Mobile-App-Interface-A-Mobile-Accommodation-Manager---My-School-Project/README.md

 # E-Agent-Project
-A mobile app for find accomodation for students in an area
+A mobile app for finding accomodation for students in an area